anjalikhushi/WhatsAppChat-Sentiment-Analysis/README.md

 # Description

 Exported the chat from WhatsApp and extracted the files in the form of "text file",then imported the dataset after importing found the time,author and messages of WhatsApp.
-In the next step is preprocessed and after cleaning the dataset it will be trained for our project.
+In the next step preprocessed the dataset and after cleaning the dataset it will be trained for our project.
 I have used Sentiment Intensity Analyzer Algorithm to train the project.

 Sentiment Intensity Analyzer Algorithm is a NLTK's